herbestrella/herbestrella.github.io/_posts/2023-10-25-create-documentation-site-using-github-pages-and-chirpy.md

 - Since I've had a taste of [writing on github](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/quickstart-for-writing-on-github), I very quickly realized this is a great way for me to learn new things in areas I don't have much experience with i.e. GitHub.
 - I like OneNote it's cool and serves it's purpose, Confluence is great and would prefer to just create content like this in there personally, but making a page public is only reserved for paying customers.
 Finally there's always the option to make a word document (or text file in notepad) and store it somewhere to never be referenced again.
 - I'm certainly not a programmer/coder/developer (that I aspire to be anyway) but writing in markdown lets me play the role a little bit and gets the muscle memory going for using VSCode and a little CI/CD with GitHub (Pages).
 - I didn't spend a ton of time researching, I actually started off creating repos with a journal and then linked content to the readme.
-I saw you could add a theme with [Jekyll](https://github.com/jekyll/jekyll)which led me down a rabbit hole to where I discovered a blog post by [Techno Tim](https://technotim.live/posts/jekyll-docs-site/).
+I saw you could add a theme with [Jekyll](https://github.com/jekyll/jekyll) which led me down a rabbit hole to where I discovered a blog post and YouTube video by [Techno Tim](https://technotim.live/posts/jekyll-docs-site/).
 Honestly this post is really just a long winded way of sending you to his page.

 # Prerequisites
 - GitHub Account